 Affinity and Intrinsic Activity

 A drug's action is affected by the quantity of drug that reaches the receptor and the degree of attraction (affinity) between it and its receptor on the cell's surface.
 Once bound to their receptor, drugs vary in their ability to produce an effect (intrinsic activity).
-Drugs vary in their affinity and intrinsic activity.
+A drug's affinity and intrinsic activity are determined by its chemical structure.

-A drug's effects can be evaluated in terms of strength (potency) or effectiveness (efficacy).
+A drug's effects can be evaluated in terms of potency, efficacy, or effectiveness.

-Efficacy refers to the potential maximum therapeutic response that a drug can produce.
-For example, the diuretic furosemide eliminates much more salt and water through urine than does the diuretic chlorothiazide.
-Thus, furosemide has greater efficacy than chlorothiazide.
-However, greater potency or efficacy does not necessarily mean that one drug is preferable to another.
+Greater potency, efficacy, or effectiveness does not necessarily mean that one drug is preferable to another.
 When judging the relative merits of drugs for a person, doctors consider many factors, such as side effects, potential toxicity, duration of effect (which determines the number of doses needed each day), and cost.